Pharmacy Technician/Assistant Career & Education Information

 What Is the Job Outlook?

 The job outlook for pharmacy techs is bright.
-Employment is expected to grow by 32 percent between 2010 and 2020 (much faster than average). **
+Employment is expected to grow by 20 percent between 2012 and 2022 (faster than average). **

 This rosy outlook is based on the fact that the population of middle-aged and elderly people in the U.S. will increase over that time period.
 In addition, new drugs keep coming onto the market, and more and more people are receiving prescription drug coverage.

 Can a Pharmacy Technician Become a Pharmacist?